soukron/openshift-install-wrapper/README.md

  - creates sample cloud credential files in the right location for each cloud provider
  - creates install-config.yaml for each cloud provider
  - allows customize a previously installed cluster with some pre-made scripts
+ - includes client wrappers to use any of them based on environment variables

 ## Preparation
 The wrapper leverages in `openshift-install` all the tasks but it requires some pre-requisites: